-Specimens may also be displayed in a 24" x 18" x 3" collection box, displayed horizontally.
+Specimens may also be displayed in a collection box no larger than 24" x 18" x 3", displayed horizontally.

 You may purchase your specimens and may display rocks, fossils, and minerals.
 If you purchase a specimen, indicate when and where you purchased it and the location where you would expect to find the specimen.
 If you collect a specimen, indicate the county and township where you found it.